7 Things To Know About The 2022 BTO Launch Sites

 The difference, however, is that the Kallang/Whampoa site only has a five-year instead of 10-year Minimum Occupancy Period (MOP), has no Subsidy Recovery (SR), and may even be priced lower than River Peaks.

-As such, most buyers have been quick to surmise that this site offers PLH-level amenities, with none of the PLH restrictions; a fact that future buyers are also likely to pick up on (the 10-year MOP applies even to buyers who purchase PLH flats as resale).
+As such, most buyers have been quick to surmise that this site offers PLH-level amenities, with none of the PLH restrictions – the fact that future buyers are also likely to pick up on (the 10-year MOP applies even to buyers who purchase PLH flats as resale).

 This simple fact has made the Kallang/Whampoa site one of the most anticipated.
-But with only 390 units of 3-room and 4-room flats, we think it’s a long shot for most buyers.
+But with only 398 units of 3-room and 4-room flats, we think it’s a long shot for most buyers.
+The estimated date for completion of the King George’s Heights HDB BTO project is Q3 2027.

 The BTO launch in Geylang is right across the road from the famous Old Airport Road Food Centre, where Old Airport Road meets Jalan Enam.